Students for Stormwater

 The Benefits of Rain Gardens

 Rain gardens are a type of low impact development and help us adapt to climate change.
-We’re seeing more rain and heavy rainfall.
-These gardens will slow down, soak up and filter rainwater coming from nearby rooftops, driveways and parking lots before flowing into the stormwater system.
-As the water flows into the garden, the plants and layers of soil clean the water as it soaks into the ground.
+These gardens slow down, soak up and filter rainwater flowing off nearby hard surfaces like rooftops, driveways, and parking lots.
+As water flows into these gardens, the plants and soil clean the water as it soaks into the ground.
 Rain gardens help to keep our streams, rivers and lakes clean while reducing localized flooding.
-They reduce pressure on municipal stormwater systems, improve schoolgrounds and build climate change resilience in our communities.
+They also reduce pressure on municipal stormwater systems.

 Building the Rain Gardens

 The first step to building a rain garden is to complete a site investigation.
-CVC staff visit the schools and walk the properties to find the best location for the rain garden.
-A team of experts at CVC work together to understand the existing drainage systems by conducting detailed drainage mapping and modelling.
-With this information, we determine the size of rain gardens based on the soil and site conditions.
+Staff visit the school and walk the property to find the best location for the rain garden.
+Our team of experts work to understand the existing drainage systems using detailed drainage mapping and modelling.
+With this information, we determine the size of the rain garden based on the soil and site conditions.
 This ensures the gardens are both beautiful and functional for stormwater quantity and quality control.

-Students, teachers and volunteers have the opportunity to get their hands dirty and help plant the rain gardens.
-The rain gardens are planted with native plants to improve the biodiversity at each school.
+Planting day always excites the students, teachers and volunteers.
+Everyone gets their hands dirty and helps to plant the rain garden.
+We plant the rain gardens with native plants to improve the biodiversity at the school.

 Belfountain P.S.